 The questions emerged in early June 2019 on Facebook when academic researcher Cao Chang-qing suggested the thesis does not exist.
 Cao said the missing thesis was unsettling, but the fact it had not been resubmitted by Tsai was even more baffling.

 Talk show host Dennis Peng picked up the inquiry.
 Peng commented that Tsai’s missing thesis was the most bizarre thing he had encountered in his twenty-five year academic career.

 Fear that a scandal would sour Tsai’s chances of reelection and return the Kuomintang to power have kept the lid on the story of the phantom thesis.
 Democratic Progressive Party loyalists have gone silent on the controversy and Tsai Ing-wen has nothing yet to say on the matter.

 Taiwan, caught in political purgatory and a longstanding strategic ambiguity, continues to be a land where anything is possible and nothing is certain.
 Answers about Tsai’s thesis are not to be had leaving lingering questions that will not quietly go away.

 The controversy over Tsai’s thesis only expanded after she turned in a faxed copy of the document.
-Tsai then escalated the matter by bringing lawsuit against two professors for remarks made about the thesis.
-Hwan Lin, one of the two professors facing a laawsuit has recently released his report on Tsai’s thesis in English.
-Now the mystery will go to court for resolution.
-Stay tuned for much more on this growing story.
+Tsai then escalated the matter by bringing a lawsuit against two professors for remarks made about the thesis.
+Hwan Lin, another professor facing a lawsuit has released his report on Tsai’s thesis in English.